bartificer/programming-by-stealth/docs/pbs87.md

 ### Passing Values Back to `yield`

 I mentioned previously that `yield` can receive as well as emit values.
 This might seem like a strange concept at first — `return` is very much a one-way street after all!
 But, since the `yield` keyword is used to pause **and resume** the function, it does actually make sense.
-When `yield` triggers a pause can emit a value, and when execution is resumed it can receive a value.
+When `yield` triggers, a pause can emit a value, and when execution is resumed, it can receive a value.

 The data flow to and from `yield` statements is handled by the `.next()` function.

-I like to think of the `yield` keyword and the `.next()` function as two end of a wormhole — when you `yield` a value it gets returned by `.next()`, and when you pass a value to `.next()` it gets emitted by `yield`.
+I like to think of the `yield` keyword and the `.next()` function as two ends of a wormhole — when you `yield` a value it gets returned by `.next()`, and when you pass a value to `.next()` it gets emitted by `yield`.

-This might all sound a little confusing, so let’s look at a practical example.
+This might all sound a little confusing.
+Let’s look at a practical example.
 We can use a generator function to implement an accumulator — a counter that can be incremented by an arbitrary amount, and can be asked for its current value at any time.

 Again, you’ll find the code in `pbs87a.html`, but I’m also including it here: